Skip to main content

 a.
 Does the contracting office establish and maintain open communications with the requiring activities, and stress the importance of developing collaborative working relationships with customers and contractors to ensure goals and objectives of the mission are met to the maximum extent practicable?

 b.
-Does the customer have an acquisition review board in place and if so, does the contracting officer participate in an advisory role?
+Does the customer have an acquisition review board in place and if so, does the Contracting officer participate in an advisory role?

 c.
 Are requiring activities advised of the lead times necessary to initiate and complete the contractual obligation of funds or contract action?